XZNX5/Farlight84-Bypass/README.md

 # Farlight84  Bypass

+# *Disclamer
+***The use of this project is the sole responsibility of the user.
+I am not responsible for any consequences arising from the use of this tool in games protected by anti-cheat systems.
+We strongly recommend that users refrain from using cheating tools or any other activity that violates the games terms of service***

 it's a simple bypass in C# but it's working for now so you can inject your dlls